3rfantaheri/eks-py/readme.md

-# eks-py: EKS IaC with Pulumi python runtime
+# eks-py: EKS IaC By Pulumi python

 Provision a production-ready AWS EKS cluster with optional EFS, EBS, Ingress, and Prometheus using Pulumi (Python).